GOA14/GOA14/README.md

 - 🌍 I reside in Ibadan, Oyo State, Nigeria
 - I have a Bachelor of Science (BSc) degree in Microbiology from Redeemers University, Ede, Osun State.
-- 🤝  I'm open to collaborating on Frontend Development projects
+- 🤝  I'm open to collaborating on any Data Analysis projects
 - I regularly work on developing myself
-- 🖥️  See my portfolio at [My portfolio](http://replit.com/@GOA14/Adeloye-Grace-Portfolio?v=1)
+- 🖥️  See my portfolio at [My portfolio](https://goa14.github.io/Grace-Adeloye-Portfolio/))
 - 📫 How to reach me 08160842617

 OR